dugbonsai/sg-custom-auth/README.md

 # sg-custom-auth
 Code for [Custom Authentication with Couchabse Mobile blog article](https://blog.couchbase.com/custom-authentication-with-couchbase-mobile/).

+**auth.js**
+Node.js-based App Server to authenticate against and OpenLDAP server using the [passport-ldapauth package](https://www.npmjs.com/package/passport-ldapauth) for LDAP authentication.

+**ldap_data.ldif**
+Information to pupulate the OpenLDAP database.
+Contains a single user **mobileuser**.

-Mobile App ImplementationAll that is left to do is make the appropriate calls from the Mobile App to the App Server and Sync Gateway.
-The mobile app uses the Volley framework to make the REST call to the App Server.
-The following code snippets highlight the call to the App Server and the Couchbase Lite code to authenticate using the session_id.Authenticate mobile userAuthenticate user with App Server by calling POST /login/JSONObject reqBody = new JSONObject();
+The following code snippets highlight the call to the App Server and the Couchbase Lite code to authenticate using the session_id.
+**Authenticate user with App Server by calling POST /login/** JSONObject reqBody = new JSONObject();
 reqBody.put("username", <user supplied username>);
 reqBody.put("password", <user supplied password>);